Updated June 8, 2023

 - Highly programmable

-- Highly or deeply integrated with Amazon Web Services (AWS)
+- Integration with Amazon Web Services (AWS) that is extensive or thorough

 - Provides Access control.